nathanhoad/godot_dialogue_manager/docs/API.md

 - `character: String` - the name of the character speaking (or `""`).
 - `text: String` - the text that the character is saying.
 - `tags: PackedStringArray` - a list of tags.
-- `translation_key: String` - the key used to translate the text (or the whole text again if no ID was specified on the line).
+- `static_id: String` - the key used to translate the text (or the whole text again if no ID was specified on the line).
 - `responses: Array[DialogueResponse]` - the list of responses to this line (or `[]` if none are available).
   - `id: String` - the ID of the response.
   - `next_id: String` - the ID of the next line if this response is chosen.